AppXpress/PlatformModuleManager/README.md

 The property file has properties for repository URL, repository branch, customer name, and custom object name.
 The property file can be set by adding the changes directly to the file or by running the different options available to Marvin.
-Run -> `bash Marvin -help` to view the different options.
+Run -> `bash MarvinImport -help` to view the different options.

 ## Using Marvin's Import Utility